 The person said Epstein hanged himself with a bedsheet, days after being taken off a suicide watch.
 The manner in which he killed himself has not been officially announced.
 An autopsy was performed Sunday, but the city's chief medical examiner said investigators were awaiting further information.

 Federal prisons facing shortages of fully trained guards have resorted to having other types of support staff fill in for correctional officers, including clerical workers and teachers.

 Jail policy called for guards to check Epstein every 30 minutes, but investigators have learned those checks weren't done for several hours in the hours before he was discovered Saturday.

 That's according to a second person who was not authorized to discuss the matter and also spoke on condition of anonymity.

 Epstein was being held without bail, awaiting trial on federal sex trafficking and conspiracy charges that could have brought 45 years in prison.

-Federal prosecutors in New York are pursuing a parallel investigation into whether any associates of Epstein will face charges for assisting him in what authorities say was his rampant sexual abuse of teenage girls.
+Federal prosecutors in New York are pursuing a parallel investigation into whether any associates of Epstein will face charges for assisting him in what authorities say was his rampant sexual abuse of girls as young as 14.